 Private candidates can enter for this syllabus.
 Some components are not available to private candidates.
-For more information, please refer to the Cambridge Guide to Making Entries.
+For more information please refer to the Cambridge Guide to Making Entries.

-Combining with Other Syllabi
+Combining with other syllabuses

-Candidates can take this syllabus alongside other Cambridge International syllabi in a single exam series.
+Candidates can take this syllabus alongside other Cambridge International syllabuses in a single exam series.
 The only exceptions are:

-- Cambridge IGCSE First Language English (0500) - Cambridge IGCSE English as a Second Language (Speaking Endorsement) (0510) - Cambridge IGCSE English as a Second Language (Count-in Speaking) (0511) - syllabi with the same title at the same level.
+- Cambridge IGCSE First Language English (0500) - Cambridge IGCSE English as a Second Language (0510) - Cambridge IGCSE English as a Second Language (count-in oral) (0511) - Cambridge O Level English Language (1123) - syllabuses with the same title at the same level.

-Cambridge IGCSE and Cambridge IGCSE (9-1) syllabi are at the same level.
+Cambridge IGCSE, Cambridge IGCSE (9-1) and Cambridge O Level syllabuses are at the same level.